 Each type of biomass material has its own unique environmental impacts and challenges.
 LCA allows businesses to evaluate the life cycle performance of different types of bio-based plastic feedstocks, identify the pros and cons of each, and determine if bio-based plastics make sense for their organization.
 If bio-based polymers require more resources to produce than conventional options or cause product failure or reduced performance, they can hardly be considered viable in economic or environmental terms.

 Beyond the sourcing and production stages, metrics can also provide valuable insight into another critical phase of a bio-based plastic’s life cycle: disposal.
 Even if the sourcing and production stages pass the sustainability test, end-of-life processing could render it unsustainable.
 For example, the end product could end up requiring special or energy intensive infrastructure to be sorted, cleaned and processed — infrastructure that may not yet be widely available.
-Confusion surrounding the proper disposal of “biodegradable” and “compostable” plastics could also mean bio-based plastics mistakenly end up in regular recycling, landfill — or worse — the ocean.
+Confusion surrounding the proper disposal of “biodegradable” and “compostable” plastics could also mean bio-based plastics mistakenly end up in regular recycling, landfill or the ocean.
 As part of the STAR-ProBio project, Quantis is developing a comprehensive sustainability assessment framework that covers these steps, with the aim to support future EU policies and encourage consumer acceptance.

 Would it then be better to simply produce durable bio-based plastics that can be processed by existing recycling streams?

 Leveraging the value chain approach at the core of LCA, Quantis worked with Nespresso (to assess bio-based coffee capsules) and BASF (to analyze partially bio-based produce bags using 100% compostable ecovio® material) to answer that question and more to build a better business case for bio-based plastics by comparing the environmental performance of plant-based materials in their respective products.
 The respective LCAs revealed that while neither of the materials demonstrated optimal performance simply by virtue of being bio-sourced or biodegradable, the diversion of associated green waste from landfill can generate a number of interesting advantages, such as the production of new valuable materials (such as compost), thus in line with circular economy principles.
-(Contact us to learn more about these studies)
+(Contact us to learn more about these studies.)

 “Working with Quantis to assess the environmental performance of UBQ secondary raw materials enabled us to put sound metrics on the benefits of producing bio-based plastics from municipal solid waste.
 This further emphasizes the business case for competitively reusing finite resources infinitely rather than rely on fossil-based alternatives, and we hope to inspire other stakeholders to take meaningful action in this sector as well.”